Zanckor/Zanckor/README.md

 - [Stabx Modern Guns](https://github.com/Stabilizer360/Stabx_Modern_Guns_1.19.3)

-I also have experience with Java pure, making a simple Application that minimize Spotify as an Overlay
+I also have experience with Java vanilla, making a simple Application that minimize Spotify as an Overlay
 - [Spotify Overlay](https://github.com/Zanckor/OverlaySpotify)

 ## Contact